Canyonlands National Park Overnight Backcountry Permits

 Permit Fee:

 There is a $5 per person per night permit fee.
 This fee is refunded for trips canceled at least 3 days before trip start date.
-No changes to a permit within 7 days of the trip start date.
+You may not change a permit within 7 days of the trip start date (but you may cancel and rebook).

 Cancellation Policy